hashicorp/terraform/website/source/docs/enterprise/runs/starting.html.md

 ## Terraform Push

-Terraform `push` is a [Terraform command](https://terraform.io/docs/commands/push.html) that packages and uploads a set of Terraform configuration and directory to Atlas.
-This then creates a run in Atlas, which performs `terraform plan` and `terraform apply` against the uploaded configuration.
+Terraform `push` is a [Terraform command](https://terraform.io/docs/commands/push.html) that packages and uploads a set of Terraform configuration and directory to the platform.
+This then creates a run which performs `terraform plan` and `terraform apply` against the uploaded configuration.

 The directory is included in order to run any associated provisioners,